 The history of London Cannon Street station

-Opened in 1866, London Cannon Street connects the south and south east of London with the city, serving as an intermediate station between London Bridge and Charing Cross.
+Opened in 1866, London Cannon Street connects the south and south east of London with the city.
+It serves as an intermediate station between London Bridge and Charing Cross.

-It has an iconic design, conceived by Sir John Hawkshaw and John Wolfe Barry, and is characterised by its two Wren-style towers which remain today.
-The building has been through significant redevelopment over the years, and today sees an average of 22 million passengers passing through the station.
+It has an iconic design by Sir John Hawkshaw and John Wolfe Barry.
+And features two Wren-style towers that still stand today.
+The building has undergone significant redevelopment over the years and now sees an average of 22 million passengers annually.

 Origins

-London Cannon Street, also known as City Terminus, was opened on 1st September 1866 by the South Eastern Railway and was designed by Sir John Wolfe Barry and Sir John Hawkshaw.
-It was built as a terminal to compete with the London, Chatham and Dover Railway who, in 1864, had obtained powers to build a station at Holborn Viaduct.
-At the time of construction, it had a station roof longer than that of neighbouring Charing Cross.
+London Cannon Street, also known as City Terminus, was opened on September 1, 1866, by the South Eastern Railway.
+It was designed by Sir John Wolfe Barry and Sir John Hawkshaw.
+The station was built to compete with the London, Chatham and Dover Railway, which had plans to build a station at Holborn Viaduct.
+At the time, Cannon Street had a roof longer than that of nearby Charing Cross.

-In its first year of operation around eight million passengers passed through Cannon Street Station.
-The independent City Terminus Hotel fronting the station followed later in 1867, designed by Edward Middleton Barry.
+In its first year, around eight million passengers used Cannon Street Station.
+The City Terminus Hotel, designed by Edward Middleton Barry, opened in 1867 in front of the station.
 It was taken over by the South Eastern Railway in 1872.

 Record Breaking

-The original station signal box was located on a gantry across the bridge spanning its width and contained 67 levers.
-The bridge was widened in 1893 from 66ft 8in to 120ft and two new signal boxes were built to replace the original.
-Box No.1 contained 243 manual levers and, at the time, had the most levers in any single box in Britain.
-The widened bridge held the distinction of being the widest railway bridge in the world at the time.
+The original station signal box was on a gantry across the bridge and had 67 levers.
+In 1893, the bridge was widened from 66ft 8in to 120ft, and two new signal boxes were built.
+Box No.1 had 243 manual levers, the most in any single box in Britain at the time.
+The widened bridge was the widest railway bridge in the world then.

 Improvements

-In the 1920s the Southern Railway rebuilt the platforms, renovated and cleaned the roof, installed four-aspect colour-light signalling and the number of platforms was reduced from nine to eight.
+In the 1920s the Southern Railway rebuilt the platforms and renovated and cleaned the roof.
+They also installed four-aspect colour-light signalling and the number of platforms was reduced from nine to eight.
 In 1931 the Cannon Street Hotel was closed and turned into an office building called Southern House.

 The Second World War

-During the Second World War the glazing from the station roof was removed and stored off site in a factory to save it from damage.
-Unfortunately, the factory was bombed and the glazing was destroyed.
-The station did not escape war damage.
-In December 1940 the station was hit by incendiary bombs but were extinguished quickly.
-The most damage occurred in May 1941 when two high explosive bombs fell on the station and hotel, severely damaging the roof and gutting two floors of the hotel with fire.
-Because of the destruction of the glazing and the fire damage to the roof, it was not replaced, the skeleton ribs of the roof were left to stand for another ten years.
+During World War II, the glazing from the station roof was removed and stored in a factory to protect it from damage.
+Unfortunately, the factory was bombed, and the glazing was destroyed.
+The station itself was also damaged.
+In December 1940, incendiary bombs hit the station but were quickly extinguished.
+The most damage occurred in May 1941 when two high explosive bombs hit the station and hotel.
+These severely damaged the roof, burning two floors of the hotel.
+Because of the damage, the roof was not replaced, and the skeleton ribs of the roof stood for another ten years.

 Modernisation

-In 1962 plans were drawn up for a multi-storey office building to replace the station roof and was scheduled to be completed by 1965.
-It was designed by John Poulson.
-By the late 1960s the only original features to survive were the two towers and part of the station building side walls.
+In 1962, plans were made for a multi-storey office building to replace the station roof.
+The buikding was designed by John Poulson, and scheduled for completion by 1965.
+By the late 1960s, only the two towers and part of the station building’s side walls survived.

-In 2019, as part of a £45m artwork project, Cannon Street Bridge was lit up using new LED lights, replacing the ineffective and outdated lighting on the bridge.
-These new sequenced pattern lights will reduce energy consumption and reduce light spill onto the river.
+In 2019, as part of a £45 million artwork project, Cannon Street Bridge was lit up with new LED lights, replacing the outdated lighting.
+These new lights reduce energy consumption and light spill onto the river.

-Today the station sees an average of 22 million passengers passing through the station per year.
+Today, the station sees an average of 22 million passengers per year.

 Did you know?

-The station was built on the site of a medieval steel yard owned by the Hanseatic League, a merchant guild of north western and central Europe.
-They occupied the site from 1250 until 1852 when it was sold to the South Eastern Railway.
+The station was built on the site of a medieval steel yard owned by the Hanseatic League, a merchant guild from northwestern and central Europe.
+They occupied the site from 1250 until 1852, when it was sold to the South Eastern Railway.

-The name of the station and Cannon Street itself is not derived from the armament but from the term ‘Candelwykestrete’ which means ‘makers of candles’.
+The name of the station and Cannon Street comes from the term “Candelwykestrete,” which means “makers of candles,” not from armaments.

 Find out more